SaniaE/image-captioning/README.md

     jupyter notebook

 6. Open the notebooks:
-    - Open `Combining annotations.ipynb` to explore annotation creation
+    - `Combining annotations.ipynb`: This notebook guides you through the annotation creation process.
+Please update the model configurations to match your local setup in order to use it effectively.
-    - Alternatively, open `Fine-tune image captioning model <model_type>.ipynb` to explore fine-tuning setup.
+    - `Fine-tune image captioning model <model_type>.ipynb`: Explores the fine-tuning setup for each image captioning model.
-    - Checkout the experiments folder to explore the experiments conducted during the project.
+    - `Experiments folder`: Browse the experiments folder to delve deeper into the experiments conducted throughout the project.